zw963/stork/readme.md

 ### Step 1: Include the HTML

 Stork hooks into existing HTML that you include on your page.
-Each Stork instance has to have an input hook and a results list; those two elements should be placed in a wrapper, though the wrapper is optional.
+Each Stork instance has to have an input hook and a results list; those two elements should be placed in a wrapper with `class="stork-wrapper"`, because there are [several builtin css themes](/themes) availble as css, class name in the example above (`stork-input`, `stork-output`) are for the theme too.
+Most Stork themes assume the format above; the theme documentation will tell you if it requires something different.
+You can also design your own theme, at which point the styling and class names are up to you, this wrapper is totally optional.

 The input hook should have the `data-stork="federalist"` attribute, where `federalist` is the name with which you register that search instance.
 (This way, you can have multiple, independent search boxes on a page, all pointing to different instances.)
 It doesn't have to be `federalist` -- you can change it to whatever you want.

-The results list should be an empty `<div>` tag with the attribute `data-stork="federalist-results"`.
+The search results list should be an empty `<div>` tag with the attribute `data-stork="federalist-output"`.
 Again, here, you can change `federalist` to whatever you want.

-The classes in the example above (`stork-input`, `stork-output`) are for the theme.
-Most Stork themes assume the format above; the theme documentation will tell you if it requires something different.
-You can also design your own theme, at which point the styling and class names are up to you.

 ### Step 2: Include the Javascript